zkpservices/zkpservices/site/docs/zkp.edited.md

 The legal sector needs to improve its operational inefficiencies and dated working methods.

 It is not uncommon for both parties in a legal dispute to be compelled to reveal irrelevant data.
-Although the standard discovery process allows for confidential information to be redacted, other parties, such as the judge, may still have access to it, regardless of whether it is shared with the opposing party.
+Although the standard discovery process allows for confidential information to be redacted, other parties such as the judge may still have access to it, regardless of whether it is shared with the opposing party.h the opposing party or not.

 Take, for instance, the following scenarios: